 Aloe plants are common indoor succulents due to their ease of care or warm season outdoor plants.
-The plants need sun, heat and moderate water, but can also survive brief periods of neglect.
-A sticky aloe plant is likely a symptom of some type of insect infestation unless you grow it under a sappy plant.
+The plants need sun, heat and moderate water, but can survive brief periods of neglect.
+A sticky aloe plant is likely a symptom of some type of insect infestation, unless you grow it under a sappy plant.
 Why is aloe sticky?
-It is the result of honeydew, and I don’t mean the melon.
+It’s the result of honeydew, and I don’t mean the melon.
 If your aloe has sticky leaves, first find out which insect is causing the problem, then proceed with treatment.

 Aloes look spectacular alone or in an arrangement with other succulents.
-The thick serrated leaves make an excellent foil for softer rounder plants with similar cultivation needs.
-Aloes need little supplemental care so long they are grown in well drained, slightly gritty soil with adequate sun exposure and occasional water.
+The thick, serrated leaves make an excellent foil for softer rounder plants with similar cultivation needs.
+Aloes need little supplemental care as long they are grown in well drained, slightly gritty soil with adequate sun exposure and occasional water.
 Insects affect plants that are not well cared for or are in stressful conditions.

 Why is Aloe Sticky?